ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 ## Building the test runner

-Make sure you include the following lines in your Makefile alongside the source code to create a test runner executable.
+Make sure you include the following lines in your Makefile (in `IOCSup/src/Makefile`) alongside the source code to create a test runner executable.

 ```Makefile
 # googleTest Runner